 Lewis had five siblings: Reuben Lewis, Jane Lewis, Lucinda Lewis, and half-siblings John Hastings Marks and Mary Garland Marks, from his mother's second marriage.

 As a member of the state militia, Lewis helped to quell the Whiskey Rebellion, a Pennsylvania uprising led by farmers against taxes, in 1794.
 The next year he served with William Clark, a man who would later help him on one of the greatest expeditions of all time.
 Lewis joined the regular army and achieved the rank of captain.
 In 1801, he was asked by President Jefferson to act as his private secretary.

 Jefferson soon made Lewis another offer — to lead an expedition into the lands west of the Mississippi.
-Already eager to know more about these lands, Jefferson's interest in the area increased with purchase of more than 800 million square miles of territory from France in 1803, an acquisition known as the Louisiana Purchase.
+Already eager to know more about these lands, Jefferson's interest in the area increased with purchase of more than 800 thousand square miles of territory from France in 1803, an acquisition known as the Louisiana Purchase.
 Jefferson asked Lewis to gather information about the plants, animals and Native Americans of the region.
 Lewis jumped at the chance and selected his old Army friend Clark to join him as co-commander of the expedition.

 Lewis and Clark Expedition

 Lewis, Clark and the rest of their expedition began their journey near St. Louis, Missouri, in May 1804.
 This group — often called the Corps of Discovery by historians — faced nearly every obstacle and hardship imaginable on their trip.
 They braved dangerous waters and harsh weather and endured hunger, illness, injury and fatigue.
 Along the way, Lewis kept a detailed journal and collected samples of plants and animals he encountered.